bvfnbk/neovim-configuration/README.md

 - https://github.com/BurntSushi/ripgrep (for _Telescope_ functions `live_grep` and `grep_string`)
 - GCC (for _Treesitter_)
-- Node and `npm` for the "Typescript Language Server"
+- Node and `npm` for the Node-based languange servers.

 #### Node/`npm` packages

+> [!NOTE]
+>
+> Installing the individual packages appears not to be necessary.
+Looking at the processes started in the background,
+> _Neovim_ appears to use packages somewhere in the `$HOME/.local/share/nvim/masin/bin/` directory.
+>
+> However, _Node_ is required to run these packages.

 - `typescript`
 - `typescript-language-server`
+- `yaml-language-server`

 ## Keyboard